As a Los Angeles native, I know a thing or two about sitting in traffic.

 I’m talking about physically sitting in your car while stopped in traffic on the way to your destination — not the traffic you talk about when people visit your website.

-But the two different types of traffic may not be as unrelated as you think.
+But the two different types of traffic may not be as unrelated as you think, especially as you edit your own writing for your site.

 One of my favorite observations about traffic jams is that sometimes you’re the one accidentally blocking an intersection with your car — making it difficult for other drivers to move forward on the road — and sometimes you’re the one honking at the person blocking an intersection.